CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 Algorithm details are as follows:

 ![primal_dual_algorithm](https://github.com/CENG502-Projects/CENG502-Spring2023/assets/84293711/2a97554e-5f37-4d36-a44b-feb3b3bbb458)
-*Figure N Pseudocode of Algorithm*
+*Figure 3 Pseudocode of Algorithm*

 Method uses primal-dual variables to increase the treshold of accepting an item as the marjinal gain decreases over time.